tejassohoni/tejassohoni/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently an Artificial Intelligence intern with [Zero To Mastery](https://zerotomastery.io/) working on course curriculum projects;
+- 👨🏽‍💻 I’m currently student with [Zero To Mastery](https://zerotomastery.io/) working on course curriculum projects;
 - 🌱 I’m currently learning MERN Stack;
 - 🤔 My interests are with Web Apps, Front End Development, etc..;
 - 💼 I’m working as a Hardware Tester at Gtek Computers;